Interpreting a team profile

 It is important to highlight that gaps are likely challenges the team may face that could influence team dynamics.
 The extent of these challenges will vary depending on the team.
 It is essential to view and discuss these insights in the context of the team for the most effective interpretation.

-Interpreting a Team's profile
+Interpreting a team's profile

-Use the information in the visual to answer questions about effective ways of working in the team and with others.
 Should the team have a specific goal or challenge they want to address, consider exploring who in your team may be the best fit to leverage or consult based on their behavioural profile.
 For example:

-• The team is responsible for delivering highly accurate work across the business.
+The team is responsible for delivering highly accurate work across the business.
 They consult their team profile to identify which team member would be ideal to document quality checks before submission.
 They may consider someone with a stronger preference for being Perfectionistic, as they will have great attention to detail and will likely spot errors easily.